Clarity

 Prioritizing tasks

-Your principal method of prioritization and priority indicator when using Express should be time - when does the task needs to be done.
+Your principal method of prioritization and priority indicator when using Express should be time - when does the task need to be done.

 Routines